renpy/renpy/sphinx/source/screens.rst

     call screen my_screen(side_effect_function()) nopredict

-    # Shows the screen with dissolve and hides it with fade.
+    # Shows the screen with dissolve
     call screen my_other_screen with dissolve
+    # The screens instantly hides with None, then the pixellate transition executes
+    with pixellate

+    # Shows the screen with dissolve and hides it with pixellate.
+    call screen my_other_screen(_with_none=False) with dissolve
-    with fade
+    with pixellate

 .. _screen-variants: